Dudssource/dd-hack-vmtranslator/readme.md

 # HACK VM Translator (Golang)

-Simple (zero dependency) implementation of the VM Translator for the HACK Assembly language, as part of the course [Nand to Tetris](https://www.nand2tetris.org/), written in Golang.
+Simple (zero dependency), fully working implementation of the VM Translator for the HACK Assembly language, as part of the course [Nand to Tetris](https://www.nand2tetris.org/), written in Golang.

 ## VM Language